 Introduction: I've been running with B&W Matrix 805 speakers for almost five years now.
-They are great speakers but after such a long time I was interested in trying something new.
+They are good speakers but after such a long time I was interested in trying something new.
 I first started concentrating on finding some KEFs, which is a speaker brand that I've always liked.
 I had my eye on a pair of LS50s, Reference 1s, or even some small Q towers.
 Instead I was drawn to a Wharefedale Denton review on the Steve Hoffman forums which had several fellow audio nuts being in love with this speaker.
 One of them even sold his KEF LS50s and stayed with the Denton speakers.
-Given the low price of these I decided they were worth a try.
+Given the low clearance price of these speakers I decided they were worth a try.

 The Wharfedale Denton is a small mini monitor sporting a 5" Kevlar woofer and a 1" textile dome tweeter, something you would find out of an 1980s speaker.
 These particular units, with an original cost of $1000USD, were created for Whardale's 80th anniversary and as a homage to the original vintage version.
-Sensitivity is a low 86dB so low-powered amplifiers may have trouble driving them.
+Sensitivity is only 86dB so low-powered amplifiers may have trouble driving them.
 The speakers can be bi-wired via the gold binding posts outback.
-Bonus - prices have dropped considerably with this speaker, now they can be purchased for $400USD.
+Bonus - prices have dropped considerably with this speaker, now they can be purchased new for $400USD.

 I bought my pair of Dentons used so they were already broken in.
 The original Wharfedale box arrived quickly and without any damage.
 Packing was excellent and the little cloth bags surrounding the speakers was a nice touch.
 Build quality appears to be very high.
 Rapping on the side of the cabinets gives a high "tink" instead of low, hollow "thunk" which reveals some heavy construction.
 The veneer / wood combo and silver grille looks quite presentable in my mid-century modern furnished house.
 Very high - at least in this domicile - wife acceptance factor.